 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

-In the game of Battleship, the first step to winning is to have your boats set up so that your opponent has a hard time figuring out where they are.
-To do that, you have to think about your own strategy of how to find your opponents ships.
+In the game of Battleship, the first step to winning is to have the perfect layout for your boats so they are set up to make your opponent have a hard time figuring out exactly where they are.
+To do that, you have to think about your own strategy of how to find your opponent’s ships.

-When selecting how to attack, the first shot is going to simply be a guess.
-There is no logical reason that any one spot on the board is a better guess than any other.
+When selecting where to attack, the first shot is going to simply be a guess.
+There is no logical reason that any one spot on your opponent’s board is a better guess than any other.

 Remembering that will help you understand that no matter where your boats are, the first hit is going to be luck, and only from there will skill begin to be implemented in the game.